mecc-monash/rbc/sensing_tutorial.md

 - Variety of jumper cables

 # Set up your Arduino environment
-Skip this step if you aldready have the arduino IDE installed.
+Skip this step if you already have the arduino IDE installed.
 If you dont have the IDE:

 - Go to https://www.arduino.cc/en/software
 - Select the IDE suitable to your operating system.